A month into war, Netanyahu says Israel will have an ‘overall security’ role in Gaza indefinitely

 In southern Gaza, where Palestinians have been told to seek refuge, an Israeli airstrike destroyed several homes early Tuesday in the town of Khan Younis.
 First responders pulled five bodies — including three dead children — from the rubble, according to an Associated Press journalist at the scene.

+In another sign of growing unrest, a Palestinian man stabbed two members of Israel’s paramilitary Border Police in east Jerusalem on Monday before being shot dead.
+Police said one of the officers, a 20-year-old woman, later died.

+In the occupied West Bank, Israeli forces shot to death four Palestinian men in a vehicle in the city of Tulkarem, the Palestinian Health Ministry said.
+The military said two of the men were high-ranking militants.

-Israel captured Gaza, the West Bank and east Jerusalem in the 1967 Mideast war.
+Israel captured east Jerusalem, along with Gaza and the West Bank, in the 1967 Mideast war.
 The Palestinians want all three territories for a future state.
-Israel annexed east Jerusalem in a move not recognized by most of the international community and considers the entire city its capital.
-It has built settlements across the occupied West Bank that are now home to over 500,000 Jewish settlers.
+Israel annexed east Jerusalem in a move not recognized by most of the international community; it considers the entire city its capital.

-Israeli officials have said little about their plans for a post-Hamas Gaza, while indicating they don’t want to reoccupy the territory.
-Israel withdrew its troops and more than 8,000 Jewish settlers from Gaza in 2005 but maintained control over the territory’s airspace, coastline, population registry and all but one of its border crossings.
+Israeli officials have said little about their plans for a post-Hamas Gaza, while indicating they don’t want to reoccupy the territory from which Israel withdrew soldiers and settlers in 2005.

-Hamas seized power from forces loyal to President Mahmoud Abbas two years later, confining his Palestinian Authority to parts of the Israeli-occupied West Bank.

-Since then, Israel and Egypt have imposed a blockade on Gaza to varying degrees.
-Israel says the blockade is needed to keep Hamas from rearming, while the Palestinians and rights groups see it as a form of collective punishment.

 U.S. Secretary of State Antony Blinken, who wrapped up a dayslong trip to the region on Monday, has suggested a revitalized Palestinian Authority could govern Gaza.
-But Abbas has said it would only do so as part of a solution to the conflict that establishes a Palestinian state on the 1967 lines.
+But the PA, whose forces were driven out by Hamas in 2007, has said it would only do so as part of a solution to the conflict that establishes a Palestinian state on the 1967 lines.
 Israel’s government is strongly opposed to Palestinian statehood.

 Netanyahu told ABC News that Gaza should be governed by “those who don’t want to continue the way of Hamas,” without elaborating.